This course assumes that you selected the “Python” option when you ran aspect init

 Add the “requests” string to the dependencies

-section, now it should look like this:
+section, which should now look like this:

 dependencies = [